staples-sparx/StaplesLabs.github.io/who-we-are.md

 ### Discipline

-With great powers comes great responsibilities.
+With great power comes great responsibility.
 We provide the freedom to experiment, innovate and excel.
-But, at the same time, it must come with a lot of operational rigor and discipline for things to be sustainable and avoid harmful failures.
+But, at the same time, it must come with a lot of operational rigor and discipline for things to be sustainable and avoid harmful outcomes.
 Especially when you are experimenting in production, will real dollars!

 - So the fabric of our team is the capacity to, at the same time: